-Giovanni D’Orazio, Alessandra Gentili, Salvatore Fanali, Chiara Fanali and Chiara Dal Bosco* Pages 1 - 19 ( 19 )
+Giovanni D’Orazio, Alessandra Gentili, Salvatore Fanali, Chiara Fanali and Chiara Dal Bosco* Pages 1114 - 1132 ( 19 )

-BACKGROUND: Isolation of vitamins from complex matrices, such as pharmaceutical and biological samples, is a demanding task.
-Progresses in material science are revolutionizing sample preparation, leading to the development of more efficient, sensitive and selective analytical methods.
+Background: The extraction of vitamins from complex matrices, such as pharmaceutical and biological samples, is a demanding task.
+Progress in material science is revolutionizing sample preparation, leading to the development of more efficient, sensitive, and selective analytical methods.
 In particular, the evolution of solid-phase extraction towards miniaturized techniques is closely related to the introduction of nanomaterials as new sorbents.
 Microextraction techniques, both solid-based and liquid-based, allow for the reduction of solvent and sample volumes, as well as the sample processing times.
-In many cases these procedures are also environmentally friendly.
+In many cases, these procedures are also environmentally friendly.
 Moreover, the substitution of traditional organic solvents with the neoteric ones is another current trend in analytical chemistry.

 Aims: The aim of this review is to introduce readers to the innovative solutions available for the extraction of vitamins from matrices of different complexity.

 Methods: Research papers in the literature of the last five years are reviewed, providing a critical description of the most original and interesting sample preparation approaches devoted to vitamin extraction.

 Results: Among the last five years of literature concerning the analysis of vitamins in the clinical and pharmaceutical sectors, only 40% of works applied some innovative or green approaches to sample preparation.
 However, a general trend is the reduction of solvent volumes and sample processing times.